 Is my water safe to drink?

-Yes, the Water District routinely monitors for contaminants in your drinking water.
+The Water District routinely monitors for contaminants in your drinking water to ensure compliance with Federal and State Health requirements.
 All monitoring results are reported to the WV Bureau of Public Health.

 Is chlorine in water safe to drink?